Programme Manager – Rebecca Brookes

 Programme Co-ordinator – Katherine Field

-Katherine has trained in ballet since the age of 3 and furthered this love for dance by completing a BA (Hons) Dance degree at Chichester University followed by a Diploma in Dance Studies from Trinity Laban Conservatoire of Music and Dance.
-Since then she has been furthering her career in the arts by working in administration as well as dancing professionally before finding herself at Birmingham Royal Ballet from September 2017.
-As Participation Co-ordinator Katherine will be assisting the Participation Manager on all outreach projects delivered by the department.
-Katherine cannot wait to continue to grow within the company and further her love for ballet.
+Katherine has trained in ballet since the age of three and developed this love for dance by completing a BA (Hons) Dance degree at Chichester University followed by a Diploma in Dance Studies from Trinity Laban Conservatoire of Music and Dance.
+Since then she has been furthering her career in the arts by working in administration as well as dancing professionally before joining Birmingham Royal Ballet in 2017.
+Katherine assists the Participation Manager on all outreach projects delivered by the department.

 South and Plus – Rachel Hester